robwlakes/ArduinoWeatherOS/DebugMan.md

 >  //Variables for Byte storage

->  boolean sync0In=true;      //Expecting sync0 to be inside byte boundaries, set to false for sync0 outside bytes (alter later)
+>  byte    discards    =0;      //Expecting all bits to be inside byte boundaries, set to number of leading bits to be dumped (alter later)

 You may need to set the variable sync0In as either true or false depending on how the byte boundaries line up.
 You will need to be aware when trying to process the data that it maybe not alligned for the easiest processing if the sync zero is included in the first byte or excluded.